Kirkuk–Baniyas pipeline: Construction

-Two opening ceremonies, one at Kirkuk on November 18, 1952, one at Banias on November 24 officially inaugurated the line.
+Two opening ceremonies, one at Kirkuk on November 18, 1952, and one at Banias on November 24 inaugurated the line.

 K-3 Slugging Station

 A 6,450 bbl/day topping plant by Foster Wheeler was finished in December 1951.
 Some of its output was slugged into the old 12-inch line to be used as fuel for downstream compressor stations, which had previously been run on crude oil.
 Fuel oil was previously produced at a rate of 10,000 bbl at Kirkuk and transported to K-2 via 12-inch pipe as a contingency after the shutdown of the Abadan Refinery (Abadan Crisis).

 Operations

-In October 1952 total production of the Kirkuk field reached 443,300 bbls/day.
+In October 1952, production at the Kirkuk field reached 443,300 bbls/day.
 The maximum capacity of the 12-inch and 16-inch lines was 160,000 bbls/day.

-During the Suez crisis, the pipeline was shut down due to sabotage.
+During the Suez Crisis, the pipeline was shut down due to sabotage.
 Stations T-2, T-3 and T-4 on Syrian soil were bombed in early November 1956.
 When Israel withdrew its troops from Egypt, the Syrian government gave permission in March 1957 for repairs to commence.
-Damage to the pipes was minor and production at one third capacity using only Iraqi pumping stations was quickly restored.
+Damage to the pipes was minor.
+Production at one third capacity using only Iraqi pumping stations was quickly restored.

 Between 1982 and 2000 the pipeline was shut down by Iraq, due to Syrian support to Iran during the Iran–Iraq War.

 During the 2003 invasion of Iraq, the pipeline was damaged by U.S. air-strikes and remained out of operation since then.

-On 17 December 2007, Syria and Iraq agreed to rehabilitate the pipeline.
+In December 2007, Syria and Iraq agreed to rehabilitate the pipeline.
 The pipeline was to be reconstructed by Stroytransgaz, a subsidiary of Gazprom.
-However, Stroytransgaz failed to start the rehabilitation and the contract was nullified in April 2009.
-As the rehabilitation of the existing pipeline occurred to be more costly than building a new pipeline, in September 2010 Iraq and Syria agreed to build two new Kirkuk–Baniyas pipelines.
-One pipeline with capacity of 1.5 Moilbbl/d would carry heavier crude oil while another pipeline capacity of 1.25 Moilbbl/d would carry lighter crude oil.
+Stroytransgaz failed to start the rehabilitation and the contract was nullified in April 2009.
+As the rehabilitation of the existing pipeline is more costly than building a new pipeline, in September 2010 Iraq and Syria agreed to build two new Kirkuk–Baniyas pipelines.
+One pipeline with capacity of 1.5 Moilbbl/d would carry heavier crude oil.
+Another pipeline with a capacity of 1.25 Moilbbl/d would carry lighter crude oil.

 As of 2023, Iraq seeks to activate the Kirkuk–Baniyas oil pipeline, in addition to the Basra-Aqaba pipeline with Jordan, and to revive a pipeline with Saudi Arabia that existed in the 1970s.

 In April 2025, an Iraqi delegation headed by the Director of the National Intelligence Service, Hamid al-Shattri, visited Syria and met with its President, Ahmed al-Sharaa.
-They discussed—among other matters—restarting the pipeline’s operation.
+They discussed restarting the pipeline’s operation.

+In June 2026, a joint statement released by Iraqi prime minister Ali al-Zaidi and United States Special Envoy for Iraq Tom Barrack stated their shared commitment to rehabilitate the Kirkuk-Baniyas Pipeline.